The Best Flowers to Attract Predator Beneficial Insects to Your Garden

 Roll out the floral carpet in your garden to attract beneficial insects and keep them there.

-In our new video Tricia talks about releasing predator beneficial insects into your garden as organic pest control.
+In our video Tricia talks about releasing predator beneficial insects into your garden as organic pest control.

 To make those beneficials happy you need to have some bad bugs present for them to munch on, and also flowers they will enjoy at various stages of their lives.